lonecalvary78/library-app/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
-- PostgreSQL 12 or higher
+- PostgreSQL 17
-- Docker (optional, for containerized deployment)
+- Docker

 ## Technologies Used